 According to the Article 21 of Ordinance on the establishment of the pollutant emission register the completed forms should be submitted for the previous calendar year not later than 1 March of the current year.
-According to the article 21 of the Ordinance the competent authority (administrative department of the county and the City of Zagreb) in collaboration with the environmental inspection ensures the checking of data submitted in terms of their completeness, consistency and credibility.
-The CAEN coordinates activities relating to data quality assurance and control.
+According to the article 21 of the Ordinance, the competent authority (administrative department of the county and the City of Zagreb) in collaboration with the environmental inspection ensures the checking of data submitted in terms of their completeness, consistency and credibility.
+The MEE coordinates activities relating to data quality assurance and control.

-State company Croatian Waters receive and interpret data on the systems for collection and treatment of domestic wastewater in accordance with the obligations from the Water Act (OG 153/09, 130/11, 56/13, 14/14, 46/18) and relevant by-laws.
-The data sources are always providers of water services, and the quality of the original data depends on their internal data tracking systems and information providing, but systematic flow of information is not yet established.
+State company Croatian Waters receive and interpret data on the systems for collection and treatment of domestic wastewater in accordance with the obligations from the Water Act (OG 66/2019) and relevant by-laws.
+The data sources are always providers of water services, and the quality of the original data depends on their internal data tracking systems and information provided, but systematic flow of information needs to be improved.